Discover global hiring strategies from leading recruitment platforms

 Casual employment

 The Labor Act governs informal jobs in Ghana, which applies to all workers and employers except those in the armed forces, police service, prison service, and securities intelligence agencies.
 Casual workers are those engaged in seasonal or intermittent work for up to six months, with remuneration calculated daily.
 Various casual job opportunities are available in Ghana, and job seekers can find them on job search websites.
 The Ghana Revenue Authority also provides information on Pay As You Earn (PAYE) for casual workers.
+The Income Tax (Amendment) Act 2023 introduced a new income tax band and changes to public sector wage structures, requiring employers to adapt their operational practices to comply with new tax obligations and employee benefits.
 Around 67% of working-age people in Ghana were dependent as of 2020.

 Temporary employment